Menu Close

 Family and Medical Leave Act, 1993

-Under FMLA, your employer cannot retaliate against you in any way for seeking addiction treatment.
-In other words, they cannot fire you, demote you, or refuse to promote you because you took time off for an addiction treatment program or to care for a close family member undergoing alcohol or drug rehab.
+The Family and Medical Leave Act allows eligible employees to take up to 12 weeks of unpaid, job-protected leave for serious health conditions, including substance use disorders.
+Under FMLA, your employer cannot retaliate against you for seeking addiction treatmentโ€”they cannot fire you, demote you, or refuse to promote you because you took time off for treatment.

 Eligibility Requirements for FMLA Leave